jorendorff/git-ignorance/submodules.md

 ## Basic tasks

-*   **When I first clone a repository, how do I tell git to also populate all submodules to the recorded revisions?**
+*   **When I first clone a repository that contains submodules (the superproject), how do I tell git to also populate all submodules to the recorded revisions?**

     `git submodule update`

-*   **When I pull from a repository, how do I tell git to also update all submodules to the recorded revisions, fetching if necessary?**
+*   **When I pull from the superproject, how do I tell git to also update all submodules to the recorded revisions, fetching if necessary?**

     `git submodule update`

 *   **Is it dangerous to do that if I have uncommitted changes in the submodule repo / if I have done `git checkout $other_branch` in the submodule repo?**

     (Unknown.)

 *   **Does `git status` in an enclosing repository tell me what I've changed in submodules?**

     Not in detail, but it'll say: